It's no secret that the capabilities of cloud computing have been invaluable in 2020.

 But according to Accenture's research, this is not always the case.

-“The reality is that many business units and their technology teams view cloud as a like-for-like replacement for their existing on-premise data centres,” according to the report.
+“The reality is that many business units and their technology teams view cloud as a like-for-like replacement for their existing on-premise data centers,” according to the report.

 In addition, many companies incur further unnecessary costs after migration to the cloud – for example, it's common for companies to choose to reserve a dedicated server in the cloud, whether such reserved capacity is needed frequently or not.